Workshops

 PARTNER WITH US

-We have some exciting and exclusive opportunities for you to align your brand with, and to support the Assets Workshop in March.
-Visit the prospectus with opportunities including the prime Workshop Sponsor package, Keynote Speaker Sponsor and more.
+We have some exciting and exclusive opportunities for you to align your brand with, and to support the Sustainability Workshop in June.
+Visit the link HERE to view the prospectus with opportunities including the prime Workshop Sponsor package, Keynote Speaker Sponsor and more.

-To discuss the variety of sponsorship opportunities available to you, please reach out to events@tefma.com.
+To discuss the variety of sponsorship opportunities available to you, please reach out to Matthew Phelps at events@tefma.com.